MasoudMiM/college-data-analysis/README.md

-# U.S. Higher Educational Institutions Financial Data Visualization
+# Financial Data Visualization for the U.S. higher education institutions

 This repository contains two versions of a web application that visualizes financial data for U.S. higher educational institutions.
 The data is sourced from the Integrated Postsecondary Education Data System (IPEDS) of the US Department of Education.